ArakelTheDragon/Tokens/README.md

 # Tokens
-This is the official repository for our token WorkTH/R/P
+This is the official repository for our tokens WorkTH/R/P

+The WorkTHR
 It uses the Salchain code with remix.etherium.org. https://github.com/ArakelTheDragon/https-github.com-ArakelTheDragon-Library_Other-SalChainERC20